 After relaxing and spending an awesome 5 days on the VIA Rail train, Carol and Glenn finally made it to Vancouver this morning!
 They were very excited to put their paddles in the water and embark on their journey!
 Leaving the big city behind them!

 Watch for more posts coming soon as they head through the beautiful province British Columbia!
 Keep on Paddling!

-Carol and Glenn spent the last 4 nights on the VIA Rail train from Toronto to Vancouver!
+Carol and Glenn spent the last 4 nights on ‘The Canadian‘ #1 VIA train from Toronto to Vancouver!
 They were able to enjoy some beautiful views and were taken very good care of by all the staff!
 All while watching the gorgeous Canadian scenery pass them by!

 The 5 days on the train where very relaxing and they were able to observe some remarkable views!

 There was still a little snow and ice passing by Sudbury!

 Carol and Glenn were very busy over the last few months getting everything ready to go for the second part of their across Canada canoe adventure!

 During the weeks leading up to their departure date they were featured on local Kingston radio stations, the morning news and they also made the front page of their local newspaper, the Kingston Whig – Standard!
 Check out the link below to read it!